fin-cli/handbook/commands/core/update.md

-# wp core update
+# fin core update

 Updates WordPress to a newer version.

 Defaults to updating WordPress to the latest version.

-If you see "Error: Another update is currently in progress.", you may need to run `wp option delete core_updater.lock` after verifying another update isn't actually running.
+If you see "Error: Another update is currently in progress.", you may need to run `fin option delete core_updater.lock` after verifying another update isn't actually running.

 ### OPTIONS